 People in the baby boomer generation are motivated and willing to try new things overall.
 More and more folks are into working out and aerobics and similar activities rather than the standard bridge clubs or bingo night out.
 These people are redefining aging and retirement.

-On the quieter front, many find a fulfilling outlet with volunteering for their favorite charities and causes.
+On the quieter front, many find a fulfilling outlet by volunteering for their favorite charities and causes.
 Also, many “do it your selfers” will keep busy with projects around the house.

 So When to Retire?

-Let’s finish up this discussion with a short video and a few more thoughts on this subject.
+Let’s finish up this discussion with a few more thoughts on this subject.

 Well if you are like me, the Un-Retired Entrepreneur, full retirement is not an option.
 It all goes back to my catch phrase of “why retire when you love what you do?”.
 Finding meaningful activities is an ongoing process throughout life.
 No need to stop when the calendar hits a certain date.